 There's no better way to improve at chess than to play lots and lots of games.
 Unfortunately, we don't have an online play feature here at Chess Strategy Online, but there are plenty of servers out there where you can find opponents of all levels, day and night.
 Here on this page are links to the best of them.

-With over 11 million members, chess.com is probably the best place on the internet to play for free.
+With over 28 million members, chess.com is the internet's biggest online chess community.
 You can play both live chess at various time controls, or correspondence-style games with days per move.
-Basic membership is free, but VIP users gain access to extra training features, videos, and statistics.
+Basic membership is free, but premium users gain access to extra training features, videos, and statistics.

 Lichess is notable for being a free and open source online chess server.
 You can even embed it in your own website.
 It provides a variety of online play modes, as well as training features, and the competition is decent.
-A number of titled players play there, and you can even earn the LM (Lichess Master) title, which appears by your username.
+Although it lacks the training content of chess24 and chess.com, Lichess has a slick and fast interface and round the clock tournaments.

 FICS is one of the oldest online chess servers.
 It was originally set up as a free alternative to ICC when ICC started charging players for membership.
 As there is no official interface, in order to play you need to download a compatible interface.